 Tea tree oil comes to your rescue when there is a pimple on lip or around lips.
 It exhibits anti-bacterial and anti-inflammatory properties.
 Topical tea tree oil is suited for all skin types.
 But if you are still worried about any allergic reaction, consider a patch test.

 You thought toothpaste is only for your teeth?
 Think again.
 Hydrogen peroxide and alcohol in the toothpaste can dry out and shrink your pimples on the lip line and upper lip.
-Cooling agents like menthol can have the same cooling effect on them.
+Cooling agents like menthol can have the same cooling effect on them and relieve pain.

 4. OTC Soaps And Creams

 You need to take extra care when you have a pimple on your lip.
 Use a mild cleanser twice a day to wash off the dirt, excess oil and dead skin cells.
 Avoid exfoliants as scrubbing the skin can dry your skin and signal sebaceous glands to make more sebum.
 Look for light-weight, non-greasy, non-comedogenic moisturizers.

 Reach out for this kitchen ingredient when you have a pimple on the lip.
 The yellow pigment in turmeric and curcumin has anti-inflammatory and antioxidant properties.
 Mix turmeric with water to make a fine paste.
 Apply it on your lip pimple and wash off after 10 minutes.
 Repeat twice a day till you see a reduction in the size of the pimple.